-How the New Weight Watchers Online + Freestyle Program Works (and does it really work?)
-It’s no accident that Weight Watchers is the number one name in weight loss.
+WW Freestyle Program Review: It’s no accident that WW (formerly, “Weight Watchers”) “Wellness that Works™” is the number one name in weight loss.
 In fact, it was recognized again this year as the “Best Weight Loss Diet” by U.S. News.

 WW isn’t just a diet, and for decades their weight loss plan has evolved and taken millions of women and men on a journey of positive, lasting change.

 Wow, that’s really inspiring, did Oprah say that?

 WW is based on a science-backed SmartPoints system that assigns every food and beverage a points value based on nutrition.
 Foods that have more saturated fats, sugar, and empty calories get assigned higher point values while foods high in protein and “good” carbs have lower point values.
 No food is off-limits, but you’ll have to limit portion sizes make good food choices.

 Each day you have a certain number of points called, “SmartPoints,” to spend on food, which helps to teach you good eating habits.
 For example, grilled salmon with asparagus will cost you zero SmartPoints, while a cheeseburger is going to cost you 12 points!
 See where we’re going with this?